junwoo091400/Anonymize_ULog_Data/README.md

 The magnetometer data (e.g. `vehicle_magnetometer`) can give an information about an approximate location of the vehicle using the declination information.

 However, this information is not modified in the script yet.

+### Plotjuggler Layout
+The layout useful for viewing the lat / lon values in Plotjuggler is attached in the repository [here](assets/plotjuggler_LatLon_layout.xml).

+You can apply this layout by clicking "File" > "Load layout" in Plotjuggler.